Step 5: Utilize Planning Tools

 The iGPS Plan / Academic Plan is a multi-semester course enrollment planning tool that allows you to choose courses for your entire academic career.
 Click on iGPS Information for additional information and trainings related to this iGPS feature, or see “What is the new Academic Planner, and how do I use it to plan my courses?”

 In preparation for advising during orientation, you should enter courses into your iGPS plan so that you can discuss them with your academic advisor.
-During your first year at IUB, you can work with your academic advisor and the IU Peer Mentors to learn how to set up your own individualized four-year plan using iGPS.
+During your first year at IUB, you can work with your academic advisor and the IU Peer Coaches to learn how to set up your own individualized four-year plan using iGPS.

 Academic Bulletins are official publications of each degree-granting school or division.
 They provide a comprehensive guide to the policies, procedures, and requirements for all majors, minors, or certificate programs offered through that school or division.
 Academic Bulletins also include descriptions for all courses offered through that school or division.